We're here to help

 • How much money UK businesses spend reducing their risks.

-The UK insurance industry is the largest in Europe and the fourth largest in the world.
+The UK insurance industry is the largest in Europe and the third largest in the world.
+It invests £23bn into the economy each year.
+Business insurance makes up just over £15.5bn of that market.

-UK insurers pay out at least £22 million a day in business insurance claims.
-Such a figure shows the high degree of risk the business sector faces. £7.6 million a day comes from liability claims, of which £1.8 million is from employers’ liability.
+UK insurers pay out at least £22m a day in business insurance claims.
+Such a figure shows the high degree of risk the business sector faces. £7.6m a day comes from liability claims, of which £1.8m is from employers’ liability.

-Here are some key UK business insurance facts:
+Here are some key UK small business insurance facts:

-• 44% of SMEs don’t have any insurance
+• 44% of SMEs have no insurance, according to Allianz

-• Up to 40% of SMEs could be underinsured
+• In addition, 80% of SMEs could be underinsured

 • Fire & explosion is the biggest cause of loss by value in the UK